 Bristol Bay covers the upper Aleutian Islands of Alaska.
 Plans offer Unlimited minutes but are pricey for just local coverage.
 They have a small selection of CDMA phones which are unlocked.
 While Bristol Bay sells some smartphones we do not know what broadband capabilities are available, if any.
 Bristol Bay customers are able to roam in Anchorage and the mainland US.
 You need to submit an application for service and a contract is required.
 We don't know if they allow roaming by other wireless customers.
 Lifeline plans are available.
 In some areas they provide the only telephone service.
 Bristol Bay is operated by the local telephone cooperative so they should be a bit easier to deal with, but they have shared few details with us outsiders.

 COPPER VALLEY WIRELESS

 Copper Valley Wireless is part of the Copper Valley Telecom based in Valdez.
 They provide good local coverage in most of the larger inhabited areas of the state.
-They have reasonable price plans with statewide and mainland US roaming included but they get real expensive when Data is added.
-They have a very small selection of CDMA phones and they offer fixed wireless service and broadband coverage.
+They have reasonable price plans with statewide and mainland US roaming included but they get very expensive when Data is added.
+They have a good selection of CDMA phones and they offer fixed wireless service and broadband coverage.
 As part of the local telecommunications co-op, service is above average and bundle discounts are available.
 Copper Valley has upgraded most of its network to 4G - LTE.

 Cordova is part of the Cordova Telephone Cooperative along the coast of Alaska, south of Valdez.
-They have a good selection of GSM phones including Smart phones and the Apple iPhone.
-They have a number of reasonably-priced plans including Local, Statewide and National plans.
-Their Unlimited plan is overpriced.
-They serve some areas where there may not be any other telephone service available.
+They have a good selection of GSM phones including smartphones, feature phones and iPhones.
+They have a large number of plans, some reasonably-priced until you choose Unlimited or add any Data, then they're overpriced.
+They serve some areas where there isn't any other telephone service available.
 They offer discount bundles with their other communications services including free cell phone service when tied to your home land line.
 They are upgrading their network to 4G LTE coverage which will be available for both mobile and fixed wireless services.
 LifeLine accounts are available for $1 per month with an activation fee of $35.